Leannald13/houseofcakes/README.md

 Located in my github repo for desktop and mobile

 ## Design
-To assist with the design of the website I used a navbar, form cards and buttons from Bootstrap.
+To assist with the design of the website I used a navbar, form, cards and buttons from Bootstrap.
 The aim of this website was to create a design that was elegant and I attempted to keep the design simple and not overcrowd the page with too much information.
 I used resources available to me on Slack by the tutors and used the following document a guide: https://code-institute-room.slack.com/archives/C7J2ZAVHB/p1556827813043100
 -	I maintained website conventions to allow a user to find what they want easily eg. navbar at the top, clearly labelled buttons, search field at the top of the page.
 -	I used subtle but effective user actions for example buttons change colour when buttons are hovered over.